DiceDB/dice/docs/src/content/docs/commands/JSON.OBJKEYS.md

 3. `Key has wrong Dice type`:

    - Error Message: `(error) ERR Existing key has wrong Dice type`
-   - Raised if thevalue of the specified key doesn't match the specified value in DIceDb
+   - Raised if thevalue of the specified key doesn't match the specified value in DiceDb

 4. `Path doesn't exist`: